model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

    }
    ```

-   Similar to a unit-test harness for any other function we are supposed to
+   Similar to a unit-test harness for any other function, we are supposed to
    create inputs for the function that are as generic/abstract as possible to
    make sure we catch all edge cases, then call the function at least once with
    those abstract inputs.
 If we forget to call `my_div` Kani would report an